jonwright77/DaysToGo/01_CURRENT_STATE.md

     - **Past-Date Logic**: A `reflectionDate` computed property calculates the date in the past corresponding to the "days remaining" count.
     - **Photo Fetching**: `PhotoService` fetches images from the user's photo library for the calculated `reflectionDate`.
     - **Calendar Fetching**: `CalendarService` fetches calendar events for the `reflectionDate`.
-    - **Historical Events**: `WikipediaService` fetches "On This Day" historical events from Wikipedia's free API for the `reflectionDate`, showing events, births, deaths, and holidays from throughout history.
+    - **Historical Events**: `WikipediaService` fetches "On This Day" historical events from Wikipedia's free API for the `reflectionDate`, showing events, births, and deaths that match the exact year of the reflection date.
+Recurring holidays are excluded to focus on unique historical events.
 No API key required, completely free with unlimited access.
     - **Location Tracking**: `LocationService` tracks significant location changes in the background using CoreLocation, building a history of user movements over time.
 Location data for the `reflectionDate` is displayed on an interactive map in the reminder detail view.
 Uses battery-efficient significant location changes (not continuous tracking), stores last 90 days of data locally, and filters poor accuracy locations.
     - **Settings Menu**: A hierarchical `SettingsView` with organized sections for Personal (Profile) and Data Sources (Calendars), plus app version information.
     - **Customizable Reminder Appearance**: Reminders can now have an optional description and a customizable background color selected from 8 pastel options.